 Cleveland was one of the first American cities to take notice of the future rock legend.

-Why the Rolling Stones Were Forced to ‘Spend Some Time’ With Ed Sullivan
+Why the Rolling Stones Had to ‘Spend Some Time’ With Ed Sullivan

 David Bowie’s Most Memorable Rock Collaborations